trouch/CreawsomeMod/README.md

 ## What are the requirements ?
 * Cura 4.0
-* Creality CR-10/S/Pro or Ender-3/Pro

 # Installation

 ## Warning
 ***This mod is currently in Beta and requires manual modification of your Cura installation.
-You may need to reinstall it in case the mod breaks something.
-Use integrated Utimaker cloud backup in Cura before making any change.***
+You may need to reinstall it in case the mod breaks something.***

+## Backup user data
+Use integrated Utimaker cloud backup in Cura before making any change.

 ## Install Cura 4
 If you haven't Cura 4 installed yet, please proceed with it, and run it a first time.
 Running it at least once is required to go through your OS application signature check.

+## Reset Cura
+Please refer to the [Cura wiki](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations) to find the location for your *user settings* and *application cache* and clean them up. ***You should already have backup your settings using Cura backup feature before the modification !***

 ## Install CreawsomeMod
 First of all, download the [CreawsomeMod package](https://github.com/trouch/CreawsomeMod/releases/download/20190420-0.2.0/CreawsomeMod-0.2.zip) then follow instructions according to your operating system. ***DO NOT DOWNLOAD THE ZIP FILE FROM THE CLONE BUTTON.***

-A *particular* youtuber did a great intro video that shows how to install CreawsomeMod on Windows, use it, with a sample print at the end.
+A youtuber in particular did a great intro video that shows how to install CreawsomeMod on Windows, use it, with a sample print at the end.

 [![intro video](https://img.youtube.com/vi/mOn-VNqg2ac/0.jpg)](https://www.youtube.com/watch?v=mOn-VNqg2ac)